harnitsignalfx/microservices-demo/src/adservice/README.md

 It will create executable script src/adservice/build/install/hipstershop/bin/AdService

 ### Upgrading gradle version
-If you need to upgrade the version of gradle then run
+If you need to upgrade the version of gradle then run the following

 ```
 ./gradlew wrapper --gradle-version <new-version>